briandeheus/nots/README.md

 ### What does Nots mean?

-It's like notes, but then nots.
-As in, "Hey papi mak me sum nots."
+It's like notes, but then `nots`.
+As in, "Hey papi mak me sum `nots`."

 ### Does Nots support any other backend than Sqlite?